 Take a tour of the world’s largest natural gypsum cave that is open to the public at Alabaster Caverns State Park in northwest Oklahoma.
 Try your hand at spelunking, take a walking tour, camp or enjoy a picnic on grounds.
 Alabaster Caverns allows wild caving from March through September, where a party of at least three can explore the area’s four caves.
 To go wild caving, you will need a permit from the park office, as well as a hardhat, flashlight, boots and long-sleeve shirt.
 For those who just want to see the main cave without the physical commitment of wild caving, daily guided cave tours follow a family-friendly paved trail.

 Greenleaf State Park, located in wooded, hilly northeast Oklahoma, is simply a jewel.
 One of Oklahoma’s original seven state parks, Greenleaf’s structures and cabins were built during the 1930s and 1940s by the WPA.
-One of the best ways to see the park and Greenleaf Lake is by walking the 18-mile hiking and mountain biking trail.
+One of the best ways to see the park and Greenleaf Lake is by hiking or biking the 18-mile rugged mountain trail.
 This path through the woods begins and ends in the park and features two primitive campsites and a swinging bridge that crosses the lake.
 Greenleaf Lake, with its heavy vegetation, is a haven for largemouth bass and sunfish.
-Don’t miss the swimming pool, with its log roll and double-barrel flume slide, and don’t forget to visit the park’s nature center and swim beach.
-Be sure to catch the park naturalist's free pontoon boat tours of the lake that educate visitors about the park's environment, wildlife and history while exploring the natural beauty of the lake.
+Don’t miss the swimming pool, with its double-barrel flume slide, and don’t forget to visit the park’s nature center and swim beach.